-Apportioned Income: For companies engaged in manufacturing, selling or distributing tangible personal property, both within and partly outside of South Carolina, the state offers a single factor sales apportionment formula.
-A company's net income subject to apportionment will be apportioned to South Carolina by multiplying the net income by a fraction; the numerator of which is the value of sales made in South Carolina and the denominator is the total value of sales of the taxpayer.
+Apportioned Income: After allocation, the corporation determines the amount of remaining net income apportioned to South Carolina.
+For corporations not engaged in manufacturing, selling, distributing or dealing in tangible personal property in South Carolina (e.g. service providers), the amount of income apportioned to South Carolina is determined by multiplying the remaining net income by a fraction, the numerator of which is the corporation's total gross receipts from South Carolina and the denominator is the total gross receipts everywhere.

-A 5% corporate income tax rate is applied to the sum of the income allocated and apportioned to South Carolina.
-The resulting figure is the company's state corporate income taxes.
+South Carolina's 5% corporate tax rate is then applied to the sum of the income allocated and apportioned to South Carolina to determine the corporate income tax liability of the corporation.

-The following shows the corporate income tax liability for a company based on the following assumptions.
+The following shows the South Carolina corporate income tax liability for a service corporation based on the following assumptions: